 Increasingly, universities are allocating substantial resources and efforts toward developing their own Student-Led Clinical Services (SLCS) within University Health Clinics (UHCs).
 For that reason, under the umbrella of the Australian and New Zealand Association of Health Professional Educators (ANZAPHE), clinical educationalists from twelve Australian universities have come together as a Hot Topic Action Group (HTAG) to collaboratively explore and enhance learning outcomes from this setting.

 SLCS within UHCs increase placement capacity to meet growing demand.
 Moreover, SLCS within UHCs have the potential to provide an outstanding learning opportunity through high-quality supervision and activities designed to develop clinical competencies.
-However, in a formal sense, we know little about the benefits of providing clinical education experiences in this setting.
+However, in a formal sense, we know little about the benefits of providing clinical education experiences for health and medical students in this setting.

 Typically, SLCS within UHCs are developed in consultation between university and local health providers and are purposefully designed clinical placements with a focus on clinical educational activities for pre-professional students.
 UHCs may be located on or off-campus and offer SLCS or other services to university staff, students and/or the wider community.
 In SLCS students are supervised in the delivery of the health service by university employed health professionals.

 The work of the HTAG to date presented in this paper, defines the setting, outlines assumptions, aspirations, challenges and enablers.
-The next phase of work for the HTAG is to formally explore the educational value of SLCS delivered in UHCs and develop resources and a Quality Assurance Framework to guide the evaluation of these services.
+The next phase of work for the HTAG is to formally explore the educational value for health and medical students’ of SLCS delivered in UHCs and develop resources and a Quality Assurance Framework to guide the evaluation of these services.

 Key words: University clinics; student-led clinical services; clinical education